gregynogwmc/gregynogwmc.github.io/index.md

 The organisers of the 2024 Colloquium are [Graeme Boswell](https://pure.southwales.ac.uk/en/persons/graeme-boswell) and [Sam Jobbins](https://pure.southwales.ac.uk/en/persons/sam-jobbins) (University of South Wales).
 [Angelica Pachon](https://www.swansea.ac.uk/staff/a.y.pachon/) was also an organiser of the 2024 Colloquium prior to her move to Swansea University.

 Registration for the event is now **CLOSED**.
-A timetable of events will be made available shortly by the organisers.
+A draft timetable of the 2024 Colloquium can be found [here](https://github.com/gregynogwmc/gregynogwmc.github.io/blob/master/Gregynog%2024%20-%20Draft%20Timetable.pdf).

 The Colloquium is supported by an LMS Conference Grant.